-4. What if the loved one has co-occurring disorders?
+4. What if a loved one has co-occurring disorders?

-5. How do I know if the treatment is covered by insurance and what are my out-of-pocket expenses?
+5. How do I know if the treatment is covered by insurance, and what the out-of-pocket expenses will be?

-Treatment for substance abuse varies depending on the type of drug abuse and duration of use.
-You could ask the drug rehab facility the following questions:
+Treatment for substance abuse varies depending on the type of drug abuse as well as the duration of use.
+The drug rehab facility can answer the following questions:

-- Do you provide detox to deal with the withdrawal symptoms?
+- Do you provide detox to deal with withdrawal symptoms?

-- What makes your drug rehab program different?
+- What makes your drug rehab programme different than others?

-- What are my payment options in your drug rehab centre?
+- What are the payment options at your drug rehab centre?

-- Do they offer personalized care depending on your needs?
+- Do you offer personalised care depending on each patient's needs?

 - What is the ratio of clinical staff to patients?